-MMA has a residency requirement.
+MMA is a residential college.
 All undergraduate students at MMA are required to live on campus with certain exceptions.
-Students who are married, have lived on campus for six semesters or more, are 22 years of age or older by the end of the corresponding calendar year, or are military veterans with two years of service and an honorable discharge, are eligible to apply to live off campus.
-Exceptions to this residential policy require the approval of the Dean of Student Services.
+Students who are married, have lived on campus for six semesters or more, are 22 years of age or older by the end of the corresponding calendar year, or military veterans with two years of service and an honorable discharge are eligible to apply to live off campus.
+Exceptions to this residential policy will require the approval of the Dean of Students.
 Housing in and around Castine is limited.

-Students provide their own telephone, computer, pillows, towels, and linen.
+Students provide their own telephone, pillows, towels, and linen.
 Card-operated washers and dryers are available on each floor of the Curtis Hall residence complex.
-Residents are expected to have their own insurance (see section on Personal Property).
+Residents are expected to have their own insurance (see Personal Property).
 Deductions from a deposit are made for damages beyond normal wear and tear, if deemed appropriate.
 See the catalog section entitled "Affording MMA" for more information regarding security deposits.

-Non-degree students are not normally eligible to live on-campus unless enrolled in at least twelve credit hours of study.
+Non-degree students are not normally eligible to live on-campus unless enrolled in at least nine credit hours.